 Centenary Year Celebrations – Several exciting events were held in 2008 which included the publication and launch of the school history, A Pocketful of Acorns (order form available below), Open Day, a Centenary Ball and the unveiling of a Centenary sculpture.

 Partnership with A Primary School Attached to Xinsu Normal School in Suzhou, China

 Canterbury Primary School has developed a strong partnership with A Primary School Attached to Xinsu Normal School in Suzhou, China as a part of our commitment to enhancing intercultural understanding and engaging with Asia.
 In August each year, we host a delegation of students and teachers for a week.
 This involves cultural immersion through home staying with Canterbury families and participation in school learning programs.
 In September each year we make a return visit with Canterbury students in Years 5 and 6 provided the opportunity to visit Suzhou and experience life as a student in China.
 Where possible students spend time in a home stay with students from Suzhou who visited in September.
 This two week annual ‘China Study Tour’ also involves visiting Shanghai and Beijing.
-In 2017 we will be visiting Huangshan in addition to Suzhou and Beijing for more rural cultural experiences.

 Each year the students from Canterbury travelling to China maintain a travel blog which can be accessed below: